 Applicants must demonstrate developed skills and an understanding of their chosen specialism at application, with major and minor roles allocated accordingly.

-Term one begins with the Statement of Intent, which is designed to prepare you for both the Dissertation and the Major Project, and helps you position your work within the wider filmic environment.
+Term One begins with the Statement of Intent, which is designed to prepare you for both the Dissertation and the Major Project.
+This will help you to position your work within the wider filmic environment.

 This unit combines guest lectures and student-led seminars on your specific discipline or field of practice.
-You will be encouraged to develop a strong dialogue within your groups and contribute shared and individual creative visions ahead of the Major Project.
+You'll be encouraged to develop a strong dialogue within your groups and contribute shared and individual creative visions ahead of the Major Project.

 Once the term is underway, you will begin the Major Project and undertake a Head of Department role, with a chosen specialism, on a fiction film of a prescribed length (max 30 minutes).

 The Major Project provides an opportunity to sharpen your skills in one of six chosen specialisms (identified at application) on an ambitious production that spans the four terms of the course.

 As a Head of Department, you will further develop team leadership skills, and balance individual and shared creative visions.

 In Term Two, the Collaborative Unit offers students the opportunity to engage in a specific collaboration with a related course at UAL or external partner, or in the form of a work placement.

 - Work with LCC courses MA Documentary Film or MA Television in technical roles on documentary or television formats.

 - Develop a funding and promotional strategy for the Major Project.